Legacy system modernization

 • System functionality: What core functionalities are business-critical?

-• Technical debt: How much-outdated code and infrastructure are dragging you down?
+• Technical debt: How much legacy code and infrastructure are dragging you down?

 • Integration needs: How well does your legacy system interact with other applications?